Conference Agenda

 1Universitat de Barcelona / IEB, Spain; 2Imperial College London; 3CY Cergy Paris Université

 This paper studies the impact of investor citizenship and residence schemes on local real estate markets.
 We do so by examining the Spanish golden visa programme that was introduced in 2013 and grants visas and full residence rights to foreign investors who invest at least 500,000 Euro in the Spanish real estate market.
-Using the universe of real estate transactions in Spain and difference-in differences as well as spatial techniques, we obtain three main findings.
-First, the number of real estate transactions above the threshold increased by 0.24% more for non-EU relative to EU and investors after the introduction of the programme.
-Second, non-EU investors appear to pay a premium of 9,228 Euro around the threshold relative to non-EU and Spaniards.
-Finally, we find that the programme had spillover effects on the real estate market increasing overall real estate transaction prices.
+First, the number of real estate transactions above the threshold increased by 43% more for non-EU relative to EU and Spanish investors after the introduction of the programme.
+Second, non-EU investors appear to pay a premium of 11,421 Euro around the threshold relative to EU and Spaniards.
+Finally, we find that the programme had spillover effects on the real estate market.
+The average increase in golden visa exposure increases overall real estate transaction prices on average by 0.19% after the introduction of the scheme.

 Foremny-Golden Visas and Real Estate Markets-202.pdf